Team

 Caroline Robb

-Caroline joins the Remedy Plan team with a strong background in oncology drug discovery.
-She received her Ph.D. in Cancer Research from the University of Nebraska Medical Center and conducted her postdoctoral research as a fellow at Memorial Sloan Kettering Cancer Center in NYC.
+Caroline has a strong background in oncology drug discovery.
+She received her PhD in Cancer Research from the University of Nebraska Medical Center and conducted her postdoctoral research as a fellow at Memorial Sloan Kettering Cancer Center in NYC.
 Throughout her training, Caroline has focused on characterization of mechanisms of action and target identification studies to identify new cancer therapies.

 -